Hours of Operation

 We love rescue groups and appreciate everything they do!
 If you are with a rescue group please consider rescuing one of the wonderful pets at our shelter!
-Please fill out this application form prior to rescuing from our shelter.

 The Douglas County Animal Shelter also has many volunteer opportunities.
 Please fill out our volunteer application (downloadable document to the right of this narrative) if you would like to volunteer at the Douglas County Animal Shelter.

 There are too many unwanted pets in Douglas County and not enough homes to go around --- be a responsible pet owner and spay or neuter your pet!
 Low cost spay/neuter options in our area include:

 Douglas County Animal Control is always in need of donations!
 We can use canned kitten and puppy food, bleach, flea prevention, paper towels, dry kitten food, nutracal and kitty milk (from pet supply store), leashes, collars and cat litter.